-A bricked motherboard is basically a motherboard that has stopped working completely.
-This is essentially the worst case scenario that you can find a motherboard in.
+A bricked motherboard is a motherboard that has stopped working altogether.
+This is essentially the worst-case scenario for your motherboard.

 A motherboard gets bricked generally after a faulty BIOS upgrade.
-A motherboard can also be bricked if it came broken.
+A motherboard can also be bricked if it comes broken.
 This is often referred to as DOA or Dead on Arrival.

-However, often the term bricked motherboard is used when something goes wrong during a BIOS update.
+However, “bricked motherboard” is often used when something goes wrong during a BIOS update.

-A bricked motherboard cannot be fixed easily and often you have to send it to the shop to get the technical help in fixing it.
-Sometimes even that is not possible and you are left with the option of buying a new one instead.
+A bricked motherboard cannot be fixed quickly, and often, you have to send it to the shop for technical help.
+Sometimes even that is impossible, and you are left with the option of buying a new one.

-In the following text I will talk in detail about what is a bricked motherboard and also talk about how it happens and if there are any ways to fix a bricked motherboard?
+In the following text, I will talk in detail about what a bricked motherboard is, how it happens, and if there are any ways to fix it.

 So What is a Bricked Motherboard?

-The term “Brick” is often used for electronic components that have been rendered completely useless.
-Essentially, they have become so dead that they no more useful than a solid brick.
+“Brick” is often used for electronic components rendered entirely useless.
+Essentially, they have become so dead that they are no more helpful than solid brick.

-Bricking is the worst form of bad.
-Bricking a device generally means that the device has become completely dead and cannot be fixed – at least not by any easy DIY means.
+Bricking is the worst form of evil.
+Bricking a device generally means that the device has become wholly dead and cannot be fixed – at least not by any easy DIY means.

-In addition to that bricking is often the result of a user error.
+In addition, bricking is often the result of a user error.
 Generally, a device does not get bricked on its own.
 Tampering with its setting can brick it.

-Hence, following in this idea, a bricked motherboard is a motherboard that has been rendered useless by a user due often due to faulty software or firmware upgrade such as a BIOS upgrade.
+Hence, following this idea, a bricked motherboard is rendered useless by a user due often to faulty software or firmware upgrade such as a BIOS upgrade.

 Firmware / BIOS Updates and Why You Should Be Careful

-A low-level computer program is essentially a software that speaks directly with the hardware.
-As such it stores all the low-level hardware information.
+A low-level computer program is software that speaks directly with the hardware.
+As such, it stores all the low-level hardware information.

-Hence, unlike with the high-level operating systems like Windows or MacOS, if something goes wrong with BIOS, your motherboard will essentially have no means to communicate with the rest of the hardware including the chips and the controllers on the motherboard as well as the with the attached components like the CPU, RAM, Hard Drives etc.
+Hence, unlike with high-level operating systems like Windows or MacOS, if something goes wrong with BIOS, your motherboard will essentially have no means to communicate with the rest of the hardware, including the chips and the controllers on the motherboard as well as the attached components like the CPU, RAM, Hard Drives, etc.

 What Causes Motherboard to Get Bricked?